Skip to Main Content

 Your homework is simple.
 Come back next week:

 1. Ready to explain your topic to your classmates.
-A real-world, plain-language of what you will be researching and why it matters.
+A real-world, plain-language of what you will be researching and why it matters in terms of the circular bioeconomy.

-2. With a list of search terms in hand to plug into databases and Google Scholar
+2. With a list of search terms in hand to plug into our research databases and Google Scholar